contributte/doctrine-fixtures/.docs/README.md

 doctrine:fixtures:load
 ```

-You can also optionally specify the path to fixtures with the **--fixtures** option:
+You can also optionally specify the path to the fixtures with the **--fixtures** option:

 ```
 doctrine:fixtures:load --fixtures=/path/to/fixtures1 --fixtures=/path/to/fixtures2